-This course will outline the business of filmmaking.
-It explores the filmmaker's role in developing, producing, and distributing a film.
-Students will be instructed on creating a demo reel/portfolio.
-Students will also learn the best ways to present themselves for employment in the industry.
+This course teaches the business of film production.
+It explores the filmmaker's role in developing, producing, and distributing a film, covering budgets, legal, finance plans, financing, exhibition, and collection.
+Students will create a demo reel/portfolio, as well as learn how to pitch a project, and the best ways to present themselves for employment.
 (Prerequisites: none)